 Anime and Manga

-- The natives of Cephiro in Magic Knight Rayearth are named after models of cars (like Cephiro itself).
+- The natives of Cephiro and their magic spells in Magic Knight Rayearth are named after models of cars (like Cephiro itself).

 - Likewise, many of the magical beings in Lyrical Nanoha are named after cars: the Opel Signum, Opel Vita, Opel Zafira and Maserati Shamal are the most prominent and were brought to attention by the fansubbers.
 Subaru Nakajima's name appears to be normal Japanese, but the fact that it's in Western format draws attention to the fact that both her names come from cars.
 Same with Fate Testarossa (Ferrari Testarossa) and her mother Precia (Nissan Presea, also seen in Rayearth), and Yuuno Scrya has been suspected of actually being spelled Euno for Mazda Eunos.
 Given that, like Rayearth, Nanoha is primarily about Magical Girls who use techno-magical artifacts, this may be a direct homage to the earlier series.
 Teana Lanster is also named after the Nissan Teana.
 Lutecia and Megane Alpine get their surname from a French car (Renault Megane; and the sportscar manufacturer Alpine, assimilated by Renault).

 - Interestingly, the Maserati Shamal itself is an example of Theme Naming.
 In addition to Shamal, some of Maserati's other model names have been Mistral, Ghibli, Bora, Khamsin, and Karif.
 All of these are named after local winds, except for Ghibli, which is a word meaning "hot desert wind".
 (On a related note, Shamal's device is named Klarer Wind, and Hayate's name means "breeze".)